 Supermarkets in Mexico like Walmart, Chedraui, Mega, and La Comer also sell Telcel sim cards but they’re not as accessible as the ones that are downtown.
 Oxxo is still your best option!

 Many websites will suggest you pre-order on Amazon but you still need to go to the Oxxo to activate and reload so it’s better to buy it in person.

-When you buy a Mexico sim card, they are fit to all sizes whatever phone you are using.
-The mini-sim is the traditional sim card size for old generation phones.
+When you buy a Mexico sim card, they fit to all sizes whatever phone you are using.
+The mini-sim is the traditional sim card size for old-generation phones.
 There is also a micro-sim and the nano-sim (smaller size for iPhone 5 and below)